 Creating a schedule with your REALTOR® for open houses and viewings that works with your family will help you maintain a balanced life and give your home the opportunity to be shown at its best.

 Don’t forget that buyers want to view homes at all times of the week.
 Outside of open houses, try and be as flexible as possible with viewings.
 Private showings are a good sign that there are highly interested buyers for your home, and the more offers made on your property — the better!

 8. Receive and negotiate offers.

 Your agent is a professional negotiator.
 Speak with them and devise a strategy to get the most value for your home when bids come in from buyers.
 Your REALTOR® will use their experience to suggest when to accept an offer and how to present a counter offer.

 If there are multiple buyers, your agent will help you consider the conditions that they may have attached to their offers.
 Perhaps you can keep your brand new appliances when you leave, saving thousands at your new home.
 Or, maybe you should select an offer that has a move-in date that works for your timeline.

 Your REALTOR® will present options, provide advice, handle the back and forth negotiations, and represent your best interests at the table.

 Now, you need to complete the legal documentation.

 Select a lawyer to process the paperwork, including the Transfer of Property documents.
-Then, inform your REALTOR® and they will send all needed information to them and ensure all deadlines are met.
+Then, inform your REALTOR®, and they will send the required information to them and ensure all deadlines are met.